How to Write a Research Proposal

 Step 7: Budgeting your proposal

 This is a step that you need to perform if you are writing a research proposal for obtaining funding.
-Then at this step, you need to provide a detailed budget of which represents the amount that each project of your project requires.
+Then at this step, you need to provide a detailed budget that represents the amount that each project your project requires.

 The different elements which you need to include in your budget are: